lars-sh/parent/README.md

 `target/formatter.xml` contains the formatting rules.
 It is overwritten at the Maven goal `initialize`.

+`target/mvn-suppressions-parent.sh` contains a script that filters the Maven errors and warnings output when processed by GitHub Actions and Travis CI based on a list of global suppressions.
+It is overwritten at the Maven goal `initialize`.

 `target/pmd/pmd-ruleset.xml` contains the PMD rule set.
 It is overwritten at the Maven goal `initialize`.

 `target/spotbugs-excludes-fix-jdk11-and-later.xml` contains Spotbugs eclusions for compatibility with JDK11 and later.
 It is overwritten at the Maven goal `initialize` while executing Maven with Java 11 and later.

-`target/travis-suppressions-parent.sh` contains a script that filters the Maven errors and warnings output when processed by Travis CI based on a list of global suppressions.
-It is overwritten at the Maven goal `initialize`.

 `target/versions-ruleset.xml` contains a rule set used by the Maven Versions Plugin to ignore pre-release versions.
 It is overwritten at the Maven goal `initialize`.